When can I buy an individual and family plan?

 You may have to pay a penalty for the time you didn't have insurance, or file a hardship exemption if you qualify.

 How do I buy a plan during open enrollment?

 You can shop, get a quote and sign up for our plans for individuals and families online.
 You can also call one of our health plan advisors at 1-855-237-3501 or connect with an agent.
 They’ll help you find the right plan and get you enrolled.

 If you'd like to talk to someone in person, you can visit one of our walk-in centers.

-Once you enroll in a plan, you can find helpful information about making your first premium payment in our Payments FAQ.
+Once you enroll, you can learn more about paying your first premium bill in our Payments FAQ.

-Under some circumstances, you can buy a health plan outside of open enrollment.
-If you've had what's called a qualifying event in your life, you're eligible for a special enrollment period.
+You can buy or change an existing health plan outside of open enrollment if you've recently had a qualifying event in your life.
+We call this a special enrollment period.
 To learn more, see How do I buy or change a plan during special enrollment?